biserkacvetkovska/personal-website/lessons/second-lesson-css.md

 Create a new file in Visual Studio Code and name it `index.css`.
 In this newly created file, you will write the code that is necessary to style the HTML elements you created in the first lesson.

 Since, the CSS code is in different file than the HTML code, you will need to connect these two together.
-You can do that by creating a reference to the `index.css` file inside you `index.html`.
+You can do that by creating a reference to the `index.css` file inside your `index.html`.
 You can do that with the help of the `<link>` tag.

-The `<link>` tag accepts an attribute called `href` that you can use to set the path to the `index.css` file.
+The `<link>` tag accepts an attribute called `href` which you can use to set the path to the `index.css` file.

 Copy the following HTML tags inside the `<head>` tag.